 “As creators of desire, we are in a privileged position to change what people want and what they ask from the market.” — Fernando Laposse

 Fernando Laposse is a Mexican designer who is drawing most of its inspiration from Mexico, its people, its craft and their relationship to the natural world.
 Fernando strives to transform cheap and often waste materials to create gorgeous furniture.
 His projects aim to raise questions regarding whole system thinking, ephemerality, patterns of consumption and the politics of food production.
-We talked with Fernando about the role of design in raising awareness towards sustainable issues and he introduced us to one of its latest project: Totomoxtle, which showcases the range of species of native corn that exist in Mexico.
+We talked with Fernando about the role of design in raising awareness towards sustainable issues and he introduced us to one of his latest projects: Totomoxtle, which showcases the range of native corn species that exist in Mexico.

 What would you say is the role of art and design in raising awareness towards sustainability?